mrkkrp/markkarpov.art/essay/real-realism.md

 In a way, mistakes reveal how one processed reality there and then while painting the picture and so they are valid in the sense that like the correct parts they come from confronting reality and paying attention.
-Mistakes might well be the most profound record about the interaction between the artist and reality.
-Of course, it does not mean that one should be careless and commit freely any mistakes whatsoever—that would be against the PGRR.
-The intention should be to paint accurately and true to perception, however if there happen to be deviations that the artist does not correct e.g. because they do not notice them while painting, they are to be left alone and accepted as artifacts of the real realist process.
+Mistakes might well be the most profound record of the interaction between the artist and reality.
+Of course, it does not mean that one should be careless and freely commit any mistake whatsoever—that would be against the PGRR.
+The intention should be to paint accurately and true to perception.
+However, if there happen to be deviations that the artist does not correct e.g. because they do not notice them while painting, they are to be left alone and accepted as artifacts of the real realist process.

 In general, any mistakes and imperfections whether introduced by the artist, low quality art supplies, or adverse conditions can be understood as an